Eau de vie: Varieties

-Most commonly available flavors in France are eau de vie de poire (pear, known as eau de vie de Poire Williams when made from the Williams pear), eau de vie de framboise (raspberries), eau de vie de pomme (apple), eau de vie de mirabelle (mirabelle plum), and eau de vie de pêche (peach).
+Most commonly available flavours in France are eau de vie de poire (pear, known as eau de vie de Poire Williams when made from the Williams pear), eau de vie de framboise (raspberry), eau de vie de pomme (apple), eau de vie de mirabelle (mirabelle plum), and eau de vie de pêche (peach).
 When made from pomace, it is called pomace brandy or marc.

-While most eaux de vie from the Alpine regions of Europe only rest very briefly in glass containers, others are aged in wooden casks before bottling.
-Thus, calvados, an apple-based spirit from northwestern France, is required by law to spend at least two years in wood, and most producers also offer much older products to the market (up to 20 years or more).
-Some slivovitz are also aged in wooden casks, giving them their golden or amber color and some additional flavors.
+While most eaux de vie from the Alpine regions of Europe rest only briefly in glass containers, others are aged in wooden casks before bottling.
+Thus, calvados, an apple-based spirit from northwestern France, is required by law to spend at least two years in wood, and most producers also offer much older products (up to 20 years or more).
+Some slivovitz are also aged in wooden casks, giving them their golden or amber color and additional flavors.
 Romanian țuică bătrână is aged in casks made from mulberry wood, which impart a pale brown color.

 In the Caribbean, eaux-de-vie are made from tropical fruits such as banana, ambarella, guava, mango, pineapple, and sapodilla.

 The term can also refer to maple eau de vie, made from maple syrup.
 Acerum is a Canadian eau de vie made in Quebec from maple syrup.

+Legal definition & regulation

+Regulation (EU) 2019/787 of 17 April 2019 lays down rules on the definition, description, presentation, and labelling of spirit drinks (including eau-de-vie), the use of spirit drink names in the presentation and labelling of other foodstuffs, the protection of geographical indications for spirit drinks, and the use of ethyl alcohol and distillates of agricultural origin in alcoholic beverages.
+It repealed Regulation (EC) No 110/2008.

+In France, provisions of the Code de la consommation, including Article L. 412-1, provide a national legal basis for decrees that can set detailed rules on product presentation and labelling, insofar as they are compatible with EU.